arif-ansari-03/TRINITMachineheadsML/README.md

 <img title="a title" alt="Alt text" src="/images/download (6).png">

 ## How we trained our model
-All the code in this section was run on google colab/
+All the code in this section was run on google colab

 ### Dependencies
 zipfile\
-requests/
+requests\
-cv2/
+cv2\
-matplotlib.pyplot/
+matplotlib.pyplot\
-glob/
+glob\
-random/
+random\
-os/
+os\
-torch with cuda/
+torch with cuda\
-ultralytics/
+ultralytics\

 ### Folder Structure of dataset
 	├── yolov8